mikeebert/http-server/README.md

 ##Dynamic Content

 I’m serving Dynamic Content using Controllers, and you can see examples of these in [src/HttpServer/CobSpecController](https://github.com/mikeebert/http-server/blob/master/src/HttpServer/CobSpecController.java) and [src/tictactoe/GameController](https://github.com/mikeebert/http-server/blob/master/src/tictactoe/GameController.java).
-In order to use these the routes file just directs the request to a controller action:
+In order to use the controllers the routes file just directs the request to a controller action:

 	PATH  | VERB |  RESOURCE
 	game/update | POST | game/udpate

-The HTTP router will assume any requested resource that doesn’t have an extension is a request for dynamic content and it looks for the controller action that it’s mapped to.
+The HTTP router will assume any requested resource that doesn’t have a file extension (i.e. .html, .jpg, etc... ) is a request for dynamic content and it looks for the controller action that it’s mapped to.

 ##Play Tic Tac Toe

 You can play tic-tac-toe versus an unbeatable UI by starting the included Jar with the following command:

-	java -jar -p 5000 -d /Path-to-the-tictactoe-resources-directory-in-this-repo
+	java -jar HTTPserver.jar -p 5000 -d /Path-to-the-tictactoe-resources-directory-in-this-repo

 ##UNIT TESTS